WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 2. If you haven't gotten the REL loader and randomizer files, now is a good time to do that.
 3. Open Dolphin and use it to open Twilight Princess.
 4. Start the REL loader save file and select APTest as the seed you want to use.
-5. Start a new save file with links name as the name you gave for the multi world.
+5. Start a new save file feel free to leave links name as default for now we change it later.
 6. Start `ArchipelagoLauncher.exe` (without `.exe` on Linux) and choose `Twilight Princess Client`, which will open the text client.
 If Dolphin is not already open you will be prompted to do so.
+7. Now with dolphin connected run the `/name` command with the player name you put in the YAML file. eg: /name GamingHusky (max 16 characters)
-7. Connect to the room by entering the server name and port number at the top and pressing `Connect`.
+8. Connect to the room by entering the server name and port number at the top and pressing `Connect`.
 For rooms hosted on the website, this will be `archipelago.gg:<port>`, where `<port>` is the port number.
 If a game is hosted from the `ArchipelagoServer.exe` (without `.exe` on Linux), this will default to `38281` but may be changed in the `host.yaml`.